voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Boolean`

-Boolean.
 It defines if the module should create a bindmount for the export.
-Defaults to <tt>true</tt>.

 Default value: `true`